Southern hip-hop: History

-Throughout the 1980s and 1990s, the American hip hop music market was primarily dominated by artists from the East Coast and West Coast.
-Los Angeles and New York City were the two main cities where hip hop was receiving widespread attention.
-The West Coast was mainly represented by groups like N.W.A., Death Row Records, and the East Coast had people like The Notorious B.I.G. and groups like the Wu-Tang Clan, Mobb Deep and Bad Boy Records.
-In the late 1980s, cities throughout the Southern United States began to catch on to the hip hop music movement.
-The Geto Boys, a hip hop group from Houston, were among the first hip hop artists from the Southern United States to gain widespread popularity.
-Southern hip hop's roots can be traced to the success of the group's Grip It!
+Throughout the 1980s and 1990s, the American hip-hop music market was primarily dominated by artists from the East Coast and West Coast.
+Los Angeles and New York City were the two main cities where hip-hop was receiving widespread attention.
+The West Coast was mainly represented by groups like N.W.A, Death Row Records, and the East Coast had people like The Notorious B.I.G., Nas and groups like the Wu-Tang Clan, Mobb Deep and Bad Boy Records.
+In the mid 1980s, cities throughout the Southern United States began to catch on to the hip-hop music movement.
+The Geto Boys, a hip-hop group from Houston, were among the first hip-hop artists from the Southern United States to gain widespread popularity.
+Southern hip-hop's roots can be traced to the success of the group's Grip It!
 On That Other Level in 1989, the Rick Rubin-produced The Geto Boys in 1990, and We Can't Be Stopped in 1991.

-By the mid-1990s, Atlanta had become a center in Southern hip hop music.
-Local production crews such as Organized Noize that represented hip hop groups such as OutKast and Goodie Mob played a huge part in helping the South become a center for hip hop music.
+By the early-1990s, Miami became the birthplace of Southern hip-hop music.
+Local hip-hop groups such as 2 Live Crew and 69 Boyz played a huge part in helping the South become a center for hip-hop music.
+Murder Dog magazine and Ozone magazine presented information about gangsta rap.

 A defining moment for Southern rap was at the 1995 Source Awards.
 The duo Outkast had just been awarded Best New Artist, and within the tension that was the East Coast–West Coast feud, member André 3000 came up on stage followed by boos and said, "But it's like this though, I'm tired of them closed minded folks, it's like we gotta demo tape but don't nobody want to hear it.
 But it's like this: the South got something to say, that's all I got to say."
 As stated by rapper T.I., "Outkast, period.
 Outkast.
 That's when it changed.
 That was the first time when people began to take Southern rap seriously."

-The most successful Southern independent labels during the mid-to-late 90s came out of the cities of Memphis and New Orleans.
+Former co-owner of the magazine The Source Benzino took credit for the incident in an interview from April 2023, saying "they gave Outkast 4.5 mics (out of 5)... and it got back to Outkast...
+I didn't understand the music and I was wrong."
 Both scenes borrowed heavily from a production style first introduced by way of the obscure late-1980s New York rap group The Showboys, heavily sampling the beats from their song "Drag Rap (Trigger Man)".
-By the early 2000s, these scenes found mainstream success through Cash Money Records and No Limit Records out of New Orleans, and Hypnotize Minds out of Memphis, revolutionizing financial structures and strategies for independent Southern rap labels.
+By the early 2000s, these scenes found mainstream success through Disturbing tha Peace in Atlanta, Cash Money Records and No Limit Records out of New Orleans, and Hypnotize Minds out of Memphis, revolutionizing financial structures and strategies for independent Southern rap labels.
 According to HipHopDX, "Not only is the South on the radar, but now the region that was an underdog is the barometer for rap music and hip-hop culture."